exercism/v3/docs/concept-exercises.md

 - The exercise's author(s) (required)
 - The exercise's contributor(s) (optional)
-- Which exercise it was forked from (required if the exercise is forked)
+- Which exercise(s) it was forked from (required if the exercise is forked)
 - Language version requirements (optional)

 If someone is both an author _and_ a contributor, only list that person as an author.